archan937/mecks_unit/README.md

 Please note that the defined mock modules only apply to the first `mocked_test` encountered.
 So they are isolated (despite of `:meck` having an unfortunate global effect) as MecksUnit takes care of it.
 Also, non-matching function heads within the mock module will result in invoking the original module function as well.

+As of version `0.1.2`, you can assert function calls using `called` (returns a boolean) or `assert_called` (raises an error when not having found a match) within your test block.
+Use `_` to match any argument as if you would pattern match.

 ### An example